- Versatile

 - Very decorative

-- One of the most popular supplementary foods
+- Some of the most popular nature products, harvested in Germany

 - Harvested directly from the tree